zeek/zeek/scripts/base/init-bare.zeek.rst

 :zeek:type:`RADIUS::Message`: :zeek:type:`record`
 :zeek:type:`RDP::ClientChannelDef`: :zeek:type:`record`                       Name and flags for a single channel requested by the client.
 :zeek:type:`RDP::ClientChannelList`: :zeek:type:`vector`                      The list of channels requested by the client.
+:zeek:type:`RDP::ClientClusterData`: :zeek:type:`record`                      The TS_UD_CS_CLUSTER data block is sent by the client to the server
+                                                                              either to advertise that it can support the Server Redirection PDUs or to request a connection to a given session identifier.
 :zeek:type:`RDP::ClientCoreData`: :zeek:type:`record`
 :zeek:type:`RDP::ClientSecurityData`: :zeek:type:`record`                     The TS_UD_CS_SEC data block contains security-related information used
                                                                               to advertise client cryptographic support.